 You can also apply for a termination order if you have been pardoned or your record has been suspended.
 If your application for a termination order is denied, you may re-apply after five years have passed.

 Being charged with a sexual offence can be incredibly life changing.
 Having to register as a sex offender will impact relationships and make it difficult to find future employment.
 Not only will your life change in a significant way, but you’ll also have to deal with re-registering on the NSOR for a minimum of five years, assuming your termination order is granted.

 Additionally, if convicted, you won’t be able to attend public spaces where children might be present such as schools, parks, daycares, and swimming pools.
 Do not leave your future to chance.
-Speak to an experienced criminal defence lawyer to ensure you receive the best possible outcome in your case.
+Speak to an experienced criminal defence lawyer to ensure you receive the outcome you deserve

 Contact our qualified criminal defence team at Ross Lutz Barristers.
-We have experience defending sexual offences and building a strong defence, to find the best possible outcome for you.
+We have experience defending sexual offences and building a strong defence, to find the outcome you deserve.
 Please don’t leave your freedom to chance.
 See how our legal collective can help you today.